 Common characteristics of a SEPA payment

-SEPA payments are highly standardised, with scheme rules set by the European Payments Council (EPC).
+SEPA payments are highly standardised, with scheme rules set by the European Payments Council (EPC) and updates released every year.
 Though every SEPA scheme has unique characteristics, there are five characteristics common to every SEPA payment.

 Euro as the sole currency